exoad/exoad/README.md

 <be>
   <details>
     <summary>🎨 my design</summary>
-    Here are the main colors that I use in most of current-day GUI apps:<br>
+    Here are the main colors that I use in most current-day GUI apps:<br>
     <img src="colormap.png" />
   </details>
   <details>